-Before joining the Port in 2014, he worked as an attorney in private practice with one of the nation''s largest law firms.
-There he counseled clients in industries including aerospace MRO and advanced manufacturing.
+Previously, he worked as an attorney in private practice with one of the nation’s largest law firms.
+There he counseled clients in industries including aerospace maintenance, repair and overhaul (MRO) and advanced manufacturing.

-He is a past chair of the San Antonio Chamber of Commerce''s Aerospace Committee and the Alamo Academies, — a nationally-renowned program within Alamo Colleges that has prepared hundreds of young people in San Antonio for careers in aerospace, cyber security, manufacturing and other advanced fields.
-He is also past chair of Alamo Colleges’ Scobee Education Center/ Challenger Learning Center.
+He is a past chair of the San Antonio Chamber of Commerce’s Aerospace Committee and the Alamo Academies—a nationally-renowned program within Alamo Colleges that has prepared hundreds of young people for careers in aerospace, cybersecurity, manufacturing and other advanced fields.
+He is also past chair of Alamo Colleges’ Scobee Education Center / Challenger Learning Center.

 Cox specializes in property management, acquisitions and dispositions, asset management, and construction management.
 She is a member of the Building Owners and Managers Association (BOMA), having won Building Manager of the Year in 2010 and having previously served as treasurer and president of the local chapter.
 In 2015 she received her Real Property Administrator (RPA) designation from BOMA.

 Among her civic activities, Cox is lending her professional expertise as a member of the Long Range Property Planning Committee on behalf of the Girl Scouts of Southwest Texas.
 She is also on the Board of Directors for the South San Antonio Chamber of Commerce and the San Antonio Women’s Chamber of Commerce and in March 2019 will be inducted into the San Antonio Women’s Hall of Fame for her contributions in Business & Finance.

 Cox holds a BA degree in biology from St. Mary’s University.
 Most recently, she was a member of Leadership San Antonio’s class of 2017.